VenuGopal1899/Find-my-ninja/README.md

 ##### Instructions to run the code:

-Open folder with package.json file and run the command
+Open folder with package.json file and run the command <br>
-    -   npm install
+    -   npm install<br>
-After succesful installation of node packages, run the command
+After succesful installation of node packages, run the command<br>
-    -   node index
+    -   node index<br>
-This will start your backend server on port 4000 Install MongoDB and add dummy data into ninjago collection, following the
+This will start your backend server on port 4000<br>
-    NinjaSchema<br> and GeoSchema
+Install MongoDB and add dummy data into ninjago collection, following the NinjaSchema<br> and GeoSchema<br>
 Open localhost:4000/index.html and use the application